 - StubHub's customer service team works hard to make things right if there's ever an issue - this usually means making the seller pay for other tickets to the event

-- The website and mobile apps are fairly easy to use
+- The website and mobile apps are easy to use

-- StubHub sometimes hides lower cost tickets to try to force you to buy more expensive ones
+- StubHub sometimes hides lower cost tickets to try to get you to buy more expensive ones

 My Experience with StubHub